 - No payment required until after you’ve completed Step 8 – then review and submit your Will

-- To officially finalise your legally binding Will, ensure you have two independent individuals (over the age of 18) witness you signing each page of your Will – including the all important very last page.
+- To officially finalise your legally binding Will, ensure you have two independent individuals (over the age of 18) witness you signing each page of your Will – including the all-important very last page.
 Your witnesses then need to sign each page of your Will too.
+Your witnesses must use exactly the same pen you used to sign your Will.
 Done!
 It’s that easy!

-We also offer Will Sharing Service that allows you to share your Will with your Executor, Accountant, Lawyer, Family member/s and or Trusted Friend.
+We also offer Will Sharing Service that allows you to share an unsigned copy of your Will with your Executor, Accountant, Lawyer, Family member/s and or Trusted Friend.

 Ready to be a responsible grown up?
 Let’s create a will online.